LLNL/GridDyn/quickStart.md

  ![image](docs/images/dyn_examples_bus_frequency.png "Bus Frequency Deviation")
  ![image](docs/images/dyn_example_bus_voltage.png "Bus Voltage")

- Some more details on the input files themselves can be found in [Example details] (docs/presentations/GridDyn_execution_flow.pptx) slides 7 through 23.
+ Some more details on the input files themselves and the model described by these examples can be found in [Example details] (docs/presentations/GridDyn_execution_flow.pptx) slides 7 through 23.